High Yield Ratio Recruitment: What is it?

 Pass-through rates show you the % likelihood of progressing through the recruitment process.
 Source: Google Hire

-The higher the yield ratio percentage, the more applicants from that channel made it to an interview or went from interview to securing an offer.
+The higher the yield ratio percentage, the more applicants from that channel made it to an interview or went from an interview to securing an offer.

-Notice the emphasis on the word “successful” here; you can achieve high-recruitment yields with accurate sourcing, tailored job adverts and data-driven improvements to your sourcing approach.
+Notice the emphasis on the word “successful” here; you can achieve high recruitment yields with accurate sourcing, tailored job adverts and data-driven improvements to your sourcing approach.

 How to calculate a yield ratio